-- 1. Recruit applicants from a variety of backgrounds and matriculate the most qualified students to completion of the program. - 2.
-Develop contemporary practitioners who possess knowledge and skills necessary for entry-level practice of physical therapy. - 3.
-Develop Physical Therapists who display the core values of professionalism and professional behaviors consistent with expectations of a doctoring professional. - 4.
-Faculty will possess a variety of educational credentials and specializations who demonstrate effective teaching and serve as professional role models. - 5.
-Faculty will contribute to evidence-based practice through faculty and student scholarly activity. - 6.
+- 1. Recruit applicants from a variety of academic and geographic backgrounds. - 2.
+Matriculate highly qualified applicants who demonstrate outstanding potential for success in academic, clinical and other professional environments. - 3.
+Engage proficient students to completion of the program. - 4.
+Develop contemporary practitioners who possess knowledge and skills necessary for entry-level practice of physical therapy. - 5.
+Develop Physical Therapists who display the core values of professionalism and professional behaviors consistent with expectations of a doctoring professional. - 6.
+Faculty will possess a variety of educational credentials and specializations who demonstrate effective teaching and serve as professional role models. - 7.
+Faculty will contribute to evidence-based practice through faculty and student scholarly activity. - 8.
 Faculty will facilitate lifelong learning within the physical therapy community.